LOCAL ACTIVITIES

 The Camel Trail

-For an even, level buggy, wheelchair and bicycle-friendly walk it’s a short 5 minute drive to Hellandbridge car park.
+For an even, level, buggy, wheelchair and bicycle-friendly walk it’s a short 5 minute drive to Hellandbridge car park.
 Amble beside the River Camel along the infamous Camel Trail through areas of Outstanding Natural Beauty, west towards Wadebridge and on to Padstow stopping off at The Blisland en route, or east towards Wenfordbridge where the unbeatable Snail’s Pace Cafe beckons.

 See also Cycling.